 As mentioned above, one downside of rear suspension to think about is that depending on the bike/suspension design it can make pedalling less efficient/slower.
 If climbing and improvements in speed uphill is going to be a focus of your riding, then a hardtail is definitely worth looking at.
 Or a short-travel cross-country bike (more on suspension travel and disciplines later in this article).

-Which Mountain Bike is Right for Me?
+Which Type of Mountain Bike is Right for Me?

 Keep reading for a rundown of each key mountain bike discipline and what the differences are between the bikes.